JulienGasser/ADA_4mousquetaires/index.md

 ## *4) Study of the popularity of beer*

 $$\quad$$ As explained in the previous chapters, Porthos' work was complementary to that done by Athos.
-He took the complementary $$weightings$$ table of Athos and the $$expected.export$$ table of D'Artagnan and used them in his model.
+He took the complementary table $$weightings$$ of Athos and the $$expected.export$$ table of D'Artagnan and used them in his model.
 In the following chapter, Porthos' task is described.
 The pooling of all tasks in the simulation aglorithm is also shown.

 $$\quad$$As the dataset contained ratings with the rated **beers type**, the **publication dates** and **the locations** of the users, Porthos first defined the notion of *beer's popularity*.
-The latter calculated the proportion of one type of beer among all the rated beers considered in one year and for one country.
-Porthos made the assumption that a decreasing *beer's popularity* means that people drink a lower proportion of this beer style compared to other beer styles in the same beer consuming country and vice versa.
+The latter is calculated as the proportion of one type of beer among all the rated beers considered in one year and for one country.
+Porthos made the assumption that a decreasing *beer's popularity* means that people drink a lower proportion of this beer style compared to other in the same beer consuming country and vice versa.

-$$\quad$$ Porthos first defined the variation of popularity: $$\Delta popularity$$'s.
-It must have represented the variation of the proportion of the number of ratings of a given beer style in a given beer consumming country within a year.
+$$\quad$$ Porthos defined the variation of popularity: $$\Delta popularity$$.
+It represents the variation of the proportion of the number of ratings of a given beer style in a given beer consuming country between two years.

-$$\quad$$ To evaluate this, he plotted the popularity of beers for all countries and for all types of beers during time.
-As the obtained curves were not smooth and regular, Pothos had the feeling that the latter did not represent well the evolution of a beer popularity within a year.
+$$\quad$$ To evaluate this, he plotted the *beer's popularity* for all countries and for all types of beers across years.
+As the obtained curves were not smooth and regular, Porthos had the feeling that the latter did not represent well a plausible evolution of a beer popularity within a year.
 He thus decided to smooth these curves out by applying a k-nearest neighbors algorithm with $$k = 5$$.
 His calculations are shown on the figure below.

 {% include porthos.html %}